maycie-morris/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+The closure in this code is the return function inside of personalDice.
+I can tell because the function is nested inside of another.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+Dans name is always the same, and the dice roll number is what could change.

 c.
 What is the lexical scope of `newRoll`?

+The lexical scope of `newroll` is the function being returned.

 ### Task 2c - Exit Ticket